a-asen/instructions-cue-2023/README.md

 # Instructions and preparation

-In this project we investigated whether the instruction-based congruency effect could be adjusted to the appearance of a cue.
+In this project, we investigated whether the instruction-based congruency effect could be adjusted to the appearance of a cue.
 The associated work can be found at [Munin]().

 ---